Zongzi: Names

-Japanese cuisine has leaf-wrapped glutinous rice flour dumplings called chimaki.
+Japanese cuisine has leaf-wrapped glutinous rice flour dumplings called chimaki (粽).
 They may be tetrahedral, square, rectangular, or long narrow conical in shape.

 In some areas of the United States, particularly California and Texas, zongzi are often known as "Chinese tamales".

 In Mauritius, zongzi (typically called zong), is a traditional dish which continues to be eaten by the Sino-Mauritian and by the Overseas Chinese communities.
-It is especially eaten on the Dragon Boat Festival, a traditional festive event, to commemorate the death of Qu Yuan.

 Popular origin myths

-What has become established popular belief amongst the Chinese is that zongzi has since the days of yore been a food-offering to commemorate the death of Qu Yuan, a famous poet from the kingdom of Chu who lived during the Warring States period.
+What has become established popular belief amongst the Chinese is that zongzi has since the days of yore been a food offering to commemorate the death of Qu Yuan, a famous poet from the kingdom of Chu who lived during the Warring States period.
 Known for his patriotism, Qu Yuan tried to counsel his king to no avail, and drowned himself in the Miluo River in 278 BC.
 (Note: After composing the Jiu Zhang ("Nine Declarations") part of the Chu ci; this according to Wang Yi, the ancient (Han dynasty period) commentator to Qu Yuan as a poet.
 (More specifically, penning Lament for Ying portion of the Nine Declarations when the Qin general Bai Qi captured Yingtu, then the capital of Chu, in 278 BC).)
 The Chinese people were grateful for Qu Yuan's talent and loyalty to serve the country.
-They cast rice dumplings into the Miluo River on the day when Qu Yuan was thrown into the river every year, hoping that the fish in the river would eat the rice dumplings without harming Qu Yuan's body.
+They cast rice dumplings into the Miluo River on the day when Qu Yuan drowned in the river every year, hoping that the fish in the river would eat the rice dumplings without harming Qu Yuan's body.

 Qu Yuan died in 278 BC, but the earliest known documented association between him and the zong dumplings occurs much later, in the mid 5th century (世说新语 (Shìshuō Xīnyǔ), or A New Account of the Tales of the World), And a widely observed popular cult around him did not develop until the 6th century AD, as far as can be substantiated by evidence.
 But by the 6th century, sources attest to the offering of zongzi on the Double Fifth Festival (5th day of the 5th month of the lunar calendar) being connected with the figure of Qu Yuan.